 The Management Committee of Gardeen Housing Association continues to follow a prudent approach to the financial affairs of the organisation.
-The collection of rental income and management of voids remains a key focus for Gardeen Association and performance in this area compares well when measured against our peers.
-This continues to be a challenge as a consequence of welfare reform and the introduction of universal credit.
+The collection of rental income and management of voids remains a key focus for Gardeen Housing.
+The Association performs well in these areas when compared to our peers.
+The COVID-19 pandemic will however introduce new challenges.
+When combined with ongoing welfare reform and the rollout of Universal Credit, the pandemic will put additional financial pressure on our tenants.